conjurer-rich/fast-flow-flywheel/pages/how-it-works/rotation-overview.md

 > Reorgs don’t solve the real issues

-An Inner Flywheel Rotation helps you step back, see what’s really going on, and make a focused, safe-to-try decision that improves flow.
+A SARAA Loop Rotation helps you step back, see what’s really going on, and make a focused, safe-to-try decision that improves flow.
 Each rotation builds learning and confidence, without disruption.

 ## How it works